 When the train for Zürich came we tried to be aligned with the car that takes bikes.
 We weren’t.
 Ben spotted it and we rushed with two bikes, a bike case, and two suitcases.
 And barely made it.

-It was a relaxing train ride to the Zürich Main Station.
-There we found the DHL luggage drop-off, mainly because I had used it before but have no idea when, how, or why.
+Once on board, it was a relaxing train ride to the Zürich Main Station.
+There we found the DHL luggage drop-off, mainly because I had used it before but had no idea when, how, or why.
 The cost for day storage was 12 CHF per bag.
 I loaded both my two extra bags into the empty bike case to make it one bag instead of three.
 This is beating the system.

 In Zürich, we rushed over to the track and Ben asked a conductor about getting our bikes on the train.
 She told him he needed a bike reservation and there were none available.
 Ben said he had been trying but their app wasn’t working.
 After some back and forth she told him to see the conductor at the end of the train.
 (The exchange was not this pleasant though.)